kevingduck/adhd-calendar/README.md

-# ADHD Helper Web App
+# ADHD Calendar

 ## Overview

-ADHD Helper is a lightweight web application designed to assist individuals with ADHD in managing their tasks and time more effectively.
+ADHD Calendar is a lightweight web application designed to assist individuals with ADHD in managing their tasks and time more effectively.

 The app allows users to quickly input tasks, which are then automatically scheduled in their Google Calendar based on AI-estimated durations.